 Register of Deeds William P. O’Donnell today reiterated the importance he places on the Registry’s use of social media platforms to communicate directly with the citizens of Norfolk County.

-O'Donnell noted, "At the Registry of Deeds, we put a high priority on communicating with Registry users on a 24/7 basis.
-After all, just because our doors close at the end of the business day doesn't mean the Registry has to stop working for you.
-For example, our website www.norfolkdeeds.org lets people view scanned images of over 8.5 million land documents dating back to 1793, as well as learning about our latest consumer protection programs.
-I also want people to note that Registry information is available not just from using their workstations or laptops, but also from their smartphones or tablets."
+“At the Registry of Deeds,” noted O’Donnell, “we put a priority on communicating with Registry users.
+Just because our doors close at the end of the business day doesn’t mean the Registry has to stop working for you.
+For example, our website www.norfolkdeeds.org allows people to look up and view scanned images of over 8 million land documents dating back to the Registry’s beginnings in 1793.
+Additionally, users can access our website to learn about our latest consumer protection programs.
+I also want people to know that Registry information is accessible not just from workstations and laptops, but also from their smartphones and tablets.”

-The Register also noted that you can print out an application of the popular Homestead Act.
+Register O’Donnell further noted that you can print out an application of the popular Homestead Act.
 A Homestead provides a homeowner with limited protection against the forced sale of their primary residence to satisfy unsecured debt up to $500,000.

 Norfolk County residents can also sign-up on-line for its free Consumer Notification Service.
 This program will alert a person anytime a land document has been recorded against their name in Norfolk County.
-Additionally, there is valuable county real estate information that can be researched and tracked based on the monthly and quarterly real estate statistical reports, such as the number of residential and commercial properties sold, average prices of property sold, and much, much more.
+Additionally, there is valuable county real estate information that can be researched and tracked.
+Someone interested in the number of residential and commercial properties sold or the average prices of property sold can find that information.

 The Norfolk County Registry of Deeds is located at 649 High Street in Dedham.
 The Registry is a resource for homeowners, title examiners, mortgage lenders, municipalities and others with a need for secure, accurate, accessible land record information.
 All land record research information can be found on the Registry’s website www.norfolkdeeds.org.
 Residents in need of assistance can contact the Registry of Deeds Customer Service Center via telephone at (781) 461-6101, or email us at firstname.lastname@example.org